UPDATED: APRIL 19, 2023 | 3 MIN READ

 District of Columbia and Mississippi

-The District of Columbia and Mississippi are the following states who pay the most for health plans.
-The family health insurance premium care plans in DC cost nearly $7,500, with Mississippi not far behind at approximately $7,400.
+The District of Columbia and Mississippi are the states paying the most for health plans.
+The family health insurance premium care plans in Washington DC, cost nearly $7,500, with Mississippi not far behind at approximately $7,400.

 Nevada and Idaho